Dat1Cphbusiness/Torsdagsopgaver-2-functions-and-objects/README.md

 ---

 ## Task 4: Functions and objects
-Create a new sketch, Task4 and copy the files Datamatik.pde and Student.pde from the folder Task3 to the folder Task5.
+Create a new sketch, Task4 and copy the files Datamatik.pde and Teacher.pde from the folder Task3 to the folder Task4.

 - 4.a In the <code>Teacher</code> class, make a method called <code>changeName</code>.
 The method should have the return type void and take a <code>String</code> called newName as parameter.
 The method should change the instance variable name to the newName given as argument to the method when called.